brianbroderick/wergild/docs/creation.md

 Similar is the macro vs. the micro.
 If the pattern repeats itself so, does size matter?

 By combining a universe of atoms, an object is formed.
 Would another object be formed by combining a universe of stars?
+What would that be?

+What is life?
+A complex organism such as a plant or animal is considered alive.
+These are made up of trillions of individual cells, which are also alive.
+When enough cells die, so does the host, but this doesn't mean the atoms making up these cells are removed from existence.
+The nutrients of a fallen leaf are absorbed into the ground and help sustain next year's growth.

+What is consciousness?
+This seems to exist outside the realm of physical matter.
+Yet, for all of our science, we